High Frame Rate Video Reconstruction based on an Event Camera: Limitation

 \section{Limitation}

 Though event cameras record continuous, asynchronous streams of events that encode non-redundant information for our {\bf mEDI} model, there are still some limitations when doing reconstruction.

-\begin{enumerate}[1)] \item Extreme lighting changes, such as suddenly turning on/off the light, moving from dark indoor scenes to outdoor scenes; \item Event error accumulation, such as noisy event data, small object motions with fewer events.
+\begin{enumerate}[1)] \item Extreme lighting changes, such as suddenly turning on/off the light, moving from dark indoor scenes to outdoor scenes. \rc{The relatively low dynamic range of the intensity image might degrade the performance of our method in high dynamic scenes}; \item Event error accumulation, such as noisy event data, small object motions with fewer events.
 Though we integrate over small time intervals from the centre of the exposure time to mitigate this error, accumulated noise can reduce the quality of reconstructed images. \end{enumerate}